December 1989 United States cold wave: Texas

 December 1989 set monthly record lows for Houston, Galveston, and College Station.
 Brownsville, Texas fell to 16 F and temperatures on the upper coast fell into the single digits.
-Dallas-Forth Worth had 295 consecutive hours of freezing temperatures ending on December 30, with a record low average monthly temperature of 34.8 F and a low of 5 F on December 22.
+Dallas-Fort Worth had 295 consecutive hours of freezing temperatures ending on December 30, with a record low average monthly temperature of 34.8 F and a low of 5 F on December 22.
 Broken water pipes in Dallas resulted in $25 million in damage and large disruptions to the local manufacturing industry.
 Houston Intercontinental Airport set a record low of 7 F on December 22, as well as experiencing 1.7 in of snow.

 An estimated six million fish died in Texan bays from the freeze.
 The toll would have been higher if 11.3 million fish had not already died in the February cold wave earlier in the year.

 Florida

 Florida suffered rolling power outages, ruptured water pipes, and treacherous roads.
 At least 26 people died in the state.
 Governor Bob Martinez declared a disaster area in all 67 counties.
 A record low was set at High Springs of 8.0 F. The Florida Highway Patrol closed parts of I-10 after at least three vehicle pileups on icy bridges.
 The electronic flushing system of Orlando International Airport failed.
 Workers at Gator Bowl Stadium flushed 503 toilets continuously in the hopes of avoiding water pipe problems for the December 30 Gator Bowl but the stadium still suffered $5000 in damages.
 Jacksonville International Airport closed and Tallahassee Regional Airport had cancellations.

-About 30% of the $1.4b citrus crop industry was damaged.
+About 30% of the $1.4 billion in citrus crop industry was damaged.
 Other agricultural industries that suffered significant damage were sugarcane, strawberries, other berries, vegetables, ornamental plants, and fish.
 This was the fourth freeze in a decade after the 1981, 1983, and the 1985 North American cold wave and many growers were unable to recover, resulting in many family farms going out of business.
 The citrus industry in Florida migrated farther south in the state, where it remains.
 Most of the 117,000 acres of citrus groves in Lake County, Florida, then the second-largest citrus producer in the state, froze.
 The freeze marked the end of the local citrus industry.
 A citrus agent noted, "If you were still in the business, '89 pretty well sent you packing.
 It was a huge change to this county."
 Citrus farms began selling land to developers to cover their losses, resulting in the sprawl of urban Orlando.
 Only 10,000 acres of citrus groves in Lake County remained in 2014.